opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 To add a column with integer values in the range 0-65535, use `$this->smallInteger()->unsigned()`.

-To add a column with date values in most cases, you need to use the data type `$this->integer()->unsigned()`.
+To add a column with date values in most cases, use the data type `$this->integer()->unsigned()`.
 Exceptions - if the column will be actively used in mysql requests as a date.

 Usually, database tables are named in the singular for listing any objects.
 For example `user`, but not `users`.